 The figures in this section show the amount of ABC bids submitted in the FMM and RTD, along with the power balance constraint infeasibilities, separately.
-Although IPCO did not bid in any ABC for the quarter covered by this report, its PBC infeasibilities are still shown graphically below.
+IPCO did not submit ABC bids for the quarter covered in this report, however the PBC infeasibilities in the IPCO BAA are displayed graphically below.